Do You Need a License to Fly a Drone in 2026?

 Recreational Use (No License Required)

-• You pass the TRUST safety test
+• You have passed the TRUST safety test

 Key point: The flight must be purely recreational at the time of the flight.